(Low-Density Lipoprotein [LDL] Lowering Diet)

 fats.
 On a cholesterol-lowering diet, you should consume no more than 200 milligrams of cholesterol a day.

 Eating a diet high in soluble fiber can help lower your LDL cholesterol.
-There are two main types of
+There are 2 main types of

 : soluble and insoluble.
 While both are very important to health, only soluble fiber impacts cholesterol levels.
 When soluble fiber is digested, it dissolves into a gel-like substance that helps block the absorption of fat and cholesterol into the bloodstream.